2018 Review Of The Best

 Practice Management Software

 What’s the difference between a medical billing software and a practice management system?
-Medical billing and electronic claim filing software are often stand-alone independent programs whereas practice management systems contain many connected applications or modules that work together to meet the end-to-end needs of a modern medical practice: Apps such as EHR software, appointment scheduling, patient demographics, and insurance billing.
-This 2017 review of the best practice management solutions has been narrowed down to the top eight applications most appropriate for small to mid-size medical offices, and that are repeatedly the top choices of the most savvy practice managers.
+Medical billing and claim management software are often stand-alone independent programs.
+However, practice management systems contain many connected applications or modules that work together to meet the end-to-end needs of a practice.
+This 2018 software review of the best practice management solutions has been narrowed down to the top eight vendors / systems appropriate for small to mid-size medical offices and that are repeatedly the top choices of the most savvy practice managers.

 That’s where we come in.
-We’ve reviewed the top options for you to consider, weighed the pros and cons, and documented key criteria to aid your purchase decision.
+We’ve reviewed the top options for you to consider, weighed the pros and cons, and outlined the key considerations that will drive your selection to create a short list of the best candidates.

 Following are the top nine (9) most important elements to consider in selecting the best practice management software for your practice.